apache/cordova-docs/www/docs/en/3.0.0/cordova/accelerometer/accelerometer.getCurrentAcceleration.md

 in movement relative to the current device orientation, in three dimensions along the _x_, _y_, and _z_ axis.

-These acceleration values are returned to the `<a href="parameters/accelerometerSuccess.html">accelerometerSuccess</a>` callback function.
+These acceleration values are returned to the `accelerometerSuccess` callback function.

 Supported Platforms